What are other zdi networks and student laboratories doing, what are they particularly successful with?

 The aim of the "Probationary Engineer" project at Bochum University of Applied Sciences is to arouse and strengthen the interest of schoolgirls in engineering courses at an early stage.
 The special thing is that young women are assigned female students as personal mentors for half a year, who give them a realistic insight into lectures and everyday life at a university.
 Due to the intensive and long-term individual support, the girls are not only addressed on a professional but also on a personal level, which simplifies an exchange of experiences.

 The technology network Intelligent Technical Systems Ostwestfalen-Lippe - "it's owl" for short - brings together high-tech companies and university locations in the region: As part of a camp during the autumn holidays, schoolchildren can get exciting insights into some of the companies and university institutions in the cluster and as engineers experience the entire value chain of innovative products: from research and development to production and marketing.
-The school camp takes place in several zdi networks in Ostwestfalen-Lippe.
+The student camp takes place in several zdi networks in Ostwestfalen-Lippe.

 Your genetic fingerprint in the Rhein-Kreis Neuss (from age 10)

-School labs & mobile lending systems
+Pupils: indoor laboratories & mobile lending systems

 KidsgoMINT in Essen (kindergarten)